regisfrias/dear-gen-book/source/ch05-alphabet/helsinki.rst

 #.
 Choose a line type: straight or an arc;
 #.
 Draw the line from starting to ending point;
 #.
 If this was the last line, stop, otherwise:
-#. choose if starting point is same as current ending point or random;
+#. choose if the starting point is the same as the current ending point or a new, random one;
 #. go back to #3;

 This is also the structure of the main algorithm and a description of the program core.
-What is missing from here is the positioning system — where to draw the letters for the full alphabet — and the sample text.
+What is missing from here is the positioning system — where to draw the letters for the full alphabet — and the sample text (which I will not cover in this explanation).

 .. _the-grid: